talkable/talkable-docs/source/optional/site_placements/post_purchase.rst

 Basic Integration
 -----------------

-On the order confirmation page the following integration script needs to be included:
+When the Talkable JS integration library is all set (:ref:`see 1 step here <ecommerce/custom>`) on the order confirmation page the following integration script needs to be included:

 .. include:: /samples/ecommerce/custom/post_purchase_basic.rst